Painting Furniture Grey Without Sanding or Priming (Yes It Works!!)

 - Respirator

-- Zibra Square Paint Brush
+- Zibra Square Paintbrush

-Supplies Used for Wooden Dowel Furniture
+Supplies Used for Wooden Dowel Drawers

 - 1/4″ Dowels